regro/regolith/news/fix_is_current.rst

 **Added:**
-    * New date functions to dates.py
+    * New date functions to dates.py that utilize Python's datetime module

 **Changed:** None